EverettYou/everettyou.github.io/pages/Research.md

 ### Topological Phases of Matter

 Discovering new phases of matter lies on the frontier of condensed matter physics.
 Topological phases are such exotic quantum phases that go beyond our traditional understanding.
-The study of topological phases and phase transitions not only deepen our understanding of phases of matter but also generate new developments in various directions including field theory duality and lattice gauge theory.
-The unique features of topological phases are being tested in the on-going numerical simulations and may also find experiemental realizations in the near future.
+The study of topological phases has led to many exciting developments in quantum many-body theory.
+The unique features of topological phases are being tested in current numerical simulations and may also find experimental realizations in the near future.

 #### Symmetry Protected ~~Topological~~Trivial (SPT) Phases